 67 Pages Posted: 17 Jul 2015 Last revised: 30 Jul 2021

 Date Written: August 15, 2017

-Short sellers are perceived as informed, sophisticated investors.
-Yet little is known about their identity and the determinants of their performance.
 Using novel data of daily disclosures in Europe, we identify large short positions of individual institutions and study their performance.
-Hedge funds, the predominant short sellers, receive on average an annualized Fama-French risk-adjusted return of about 5.5%.
-Although this return is explained by trading on mispricing-related factors, there is considerable variation across funds.
-Local, diversified, and active funds outperform other funds.
-We also document a first-mover advantage and an outperformance related to investment horizon and industry experience.
+Hedge funds earn as a group an average, annualized Fama-French risk-adjusted return of about 5.5%, which is largely explained by trading on mispricing-related factors.
+However, there is rich variation in performance across investors and positions.
+Exploiting information on the identity of the short sellers, we find that local, more diversified, and more active hedge funds outperform their counterparts.
+We also document a first-mover advantage and an increasing performance with longer investment horizon and greater industry experience.

 Keywords: Short-sale performance, Anomalies, Hedge funds, Fund attributes